dsmHack/dev.dsmhack.org/content/project-framing.md

 ### Logistics Questions
 - **How often is content for this solution changing?**
 - **Do they have a brand style guide?** If they are part of a larger organization, they may have access to design colors, fonts, icons and photos that you can use to make your project accurately reflect their brand.
+If they don't have one, there might be an opportunity to create one for them.
 - **What accounts & passwords to existing systems might be necessary?** If they are asking to integrate into a current technology system, they should either create an account for you to log in or give you the credentials to log in.
 You'd hate to be making great progress at 2am only to be blocked by an unknown password.
 - **What's the best way to contact them during the jam?** Exchange cell numbers, email addresses or whatever their preferred means of communication.
 - **Do they have any budget for this project?** Ideally try to use free solutions.
 However, sometimes you get what you pay for and there might be a great fit for a reasonable amount of money.
 Understand whether that is an option or not for your group.
 - **What is their plan for supporting this project after the jam?** Who is going to be maintaining the content or process you are going to work on for the next 40+ hours?
 Understanding this plan can help you create good handover training and maintenance documentation (a great task for a non-technical teammate).

 ## Understanding the Who
 People are the heart of every nonprofit: staff, donors, volunteers, and the community they are serving.
-Each roles will likely be impacted by your project differently or use it in different ways.
+Each role will likely be impacted by your project differently or use it in different ways.
 Ask your nonprofits who the primary targets of this solution are.
 If they say everyone, try to get them to rank which groups are the most important audiences.

 Have them help you build simple [personas](https://www.hotjar.com/blog/user-personas/) for the main audiences.
 This doesn't have to be extensive or elaborate, but it will help anchor your project in the actual humans that will need to use it.
 You also may have multiple personas for one role if they have large enough differences.
 An example would be volunteers with different motivations or obstacles -- a college student volunteer might have trouble coordinating transportation vs a retiree may have trouble navigating the website.